poanchen/poanchen.github.io/_posts/2016-10-22-how-to-programmatically-register-an-account-in-wordpress.md

 </pre>
 The reason why the username is empty.
 It is because we didn't pass in any username to the PHP file.
 We just simply call it.

-## HTML Code to start with (directly grabbed from [here](https://poanchen.github.io/blog/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js))
+## HTML Code to start with (directly grabbed from [here](https://poanchen.github.io/blog/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js)) &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js/checkIfUsernameExistJquery.html" target="_blank">source code</a>

 <pre>
   <code class="html">